 Camping is definately the way to go to enjoy what NZ has to offer.
 Look at Jucy campers too- they do loads of great deals on lots of touristy things to do too!

-also, when you get to NZ download 2 phone apps: Campermate and Wikicamps .. these apps got us around when we were traveling and they are fantastic for finding hidden just off the beaten track.
-5 months agoAnswered by Tash via WorldNomads.com
+also, when you get to NZ download 2 phone apps: Campermate and Wikicamps .. these apps got us around when we were traveling and they are fantastic for finding hidden just off the beaten track. about 4 years agoAnswered by Tash via WorldNomads.com

 We did 1 week North island and 2 weeks South Island last October.